TheDreadClimber/ClimbingBookTemplate/README.md

 ## 📂 Project Structure

 ```
+src
 ├── main.tex          % The main LaTeX file – compile this one
-├── chapters.tex      % Define and include your chapters here
 ├── Introduction.tex  % Your introduction section
 ├── frontmatter.tex   % Content before the main chapters (e.g., title page, TOC)
 ├── backmatter.tex    % Content after the main chapters (e.g., bibliography, index)
 └── figures/          % (Optional) Directory for images
+chapters.tex          % Define and include your chapters here
+config.inc.           % Set values for the dynamic content in the template.
 ```

 ---